1994–95 in English football: Successful players

 Alan Shearer was the English league's top scorer with 34 Premiership goals for champions Blackburn Rovers.

 20-year-old Robbie Fowler collected a League Cup winner's medal with Liverpool as well as the PFA Young Player of the Year award, following another season of strong goalscoring.

 Peter Schmeichel established himself as a world-class goalkeeper by conceding just 4 goals in 18 home Premiership fixtures with Manchester United.

 Stan Collymore scored 22 Premiership goals for Nottingham Forest and was soon on his way to Liverpool for an English record fee of £8.4 million.

 Experienced Scottish striker John Hendrie was the driving force in Middlesbrough's return to the Premiership after a two-year absence.

 36-year-old Tranmere Rovers striker John Aldridge was Division One's leading goalscorer with 24 league goals.

-Bolton Wanderers midfielder Jason McAteer established himself as one of the most exciting young talents in England and would soon be on his way to Liverpool.
+Bolton Wanderers midfielder Jason McAteer established himself as a young talent in England and would soon be on his way to Liverpool.

 Wrexham striker Gary Bennett scored a staggering 39 goals in all competitions.

 Huddersfield Town striker Andy Booth who scored an impressive 30 goals during this season as well as make international honours with the England Under 21 squad.

 Walsall wingers Scott Houghton and Martin O'Connor almost single-handedly earned their club's promotion to Division Two.